 About Kuching Urban Transportation System (KUTS)

 KUTS is managed and planned by Sarawak Metro.
+It consist of public busses and the Autonomous Rapid Transit (ART).

 The company has been entrusted by the Sarawak Government to transform the public road transport system in major urban areas.